Chart Color Schemes

 The level of residential development activity in Narrabri Surrounds is very low in comparison to the average area assessed nationally by AreaSearch

-Narrabri Surrounds has had minimal residential development activity with 2 dwelling approvals annually over the past five years, totaling 12 approvals.
-This low level of development reflects its rural nature, where housing needs are typically specific and local rather than driven by broad market demand.
-It is important to note that the small sample size can significantly influence annual growth statistics.
+Narrabri Surrounds has had minimal residential development activity with an average of 2 dwelling approvals annually over the past five years (12 approvals total).
+This low level of development reflects its rural nature, where housing needs drive development rather than broad market demand.
+The small sample size means individual projects can significantly influence annual growth statistics.

 Compared to Rest of NSW and national patterns, Narrabri Surrounds has much lower development activity.
-Recent construction comprises 67.0% standalone homes and 33.0% attached dwellings, indicating an expansion in medium-density options.
-This marks a significant shift from the current housing pattern, which is 95.0% houses.
-The estimated population per dwelling approval is 1345 people, reflecting its quiet development environment.
-According to AreaSearch's latest quarterly estimate, Narrabri Surrounds is forecasted to gain 393 residents by 2041.
+Recent construction comprises 67.0% standalone homes and 33.0% attached dwellings, marking a shift from the current pattern of 95.0% houses.
+This change suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+The area has an estimated population of 1345 people per dwelling approval, reflecting its quiet development environment.
+Population forecasts indicate Narrabri Surrounds will gain 393 residents by 2041 (AreaSearch quarterly estimate).

 If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth.